 We're a small social enterprise, dedicated to helping wildlife and improving people's mental health and wellbeing.

-We sell our wildflower seeds to organisations and individuals throughout the UK - and we spend 10% of the money we make on seed giveaways to good causes in Scotland.
+We sell our seeds and related gifts to organisations and individuals throughout the UK - and we spend 10% of the money we make on seed giveaways to good causes in Scotland.

 HOW WE BEGAN

-I first started the project as a small, not-for-profit initiative at the beginning of the 2020 Covid-19 pandemic.
+I'm Serena - I founded Seeds of Hope Scotland as a small, temporary not-for-profit initiative at the beginning of the 2020 Covid-19 pandemic.

 I come from a background of working in conservation charities, and so I've seen what a difference nature and gardening can make to people's mental health.
 I was also very aware of how isolated and vulnerable folk were likely to feel during the crisis.